SlashD9/100-days-of-code/r1-log.md

 ### R1D8
 Follwed Tutorial to add RXJS Observable to my angular project, and to subscribe to it from another component through a service.
 I'm Starting to think I may actually understand it somewhat.
 Good day overall and really happy I've taken on the challenege

+### R1D9
+Completed my dev logger app, added the ability to add, update and delete data in local storage.
+Dev Logger app is complete and has been uploaded it to netlfiy.
+I will take on the challenge of Creating my own flavour of this app maybe as a Diary App.